coralproject/coralproject-site-2016/contribute.md

 * [Read our technical documentation](https://coralproject.github.io/talk/index.html)
 * [Visit our GitHub repo](https://github.com/coralproject/talk)
 * See [current user stories we're working on](https://www.pivotaltracker.com/n/projects/1863625) - let us know if you're ready to take one on
-* [Follow our design stories,](https://trello.com/b/ILND751a/talk) and see what's coming next
 * Email [Jeff Nelson](mailto:jeff@mozillafoundation.org) if you'd like any help/direction, or information about future features that need development help.